silas/rock/docs/rock/index.md

 running of arbitrary commands in the project environment.

-Unlike the other primary commands, the run command doesn't come with a default definition; it's up to the developer to define one.
+Unlike the other primary commands, the run command doesn't come with a default definition; it's up to the developer to define it.

 ``` yaml
 runtime: php54